skrecc/MobileDeviceDevelopmentInCSharp/README.md

 # MobileDeviceDevelopmentInCSharp
 Recherche for the mobile device development in C#

+## Statisctics of used languages to develop mobile apps on Microsoft platform

 ## Tools / technologies with limitations / benefits
 Xamarin

 Xamarin.Forms

 MAUI
 * Benefits over Xmarin.Forms

 Is there any other?

 ## Roadmap of hard skills to develop mobile device apps in C#